umccr/infrastructure/terraform/stacks/umccr_data_portal/README.md

 - ACM Certificate for subdomain (`*.data.{stage}.umccr.org`)
 - The stack also establishes IAM roles and policies where relavent
 - Web Application Firewall including SQL injection protection (on query strings)

+#### LIMS data processing
+- If we ever want to rewrite the LIMS data (and S3 keys data is at production scale), we need to run the rewrite function in an EC2 instance so long running time is allowed.
+- Currently we need to manually configure an EC2 instance:
+   - AMI: Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type
+   - Install following packages in the EC2 instance:
+     - python36 (as the default python in the instance is python 2)
+     - git - so that we can pull from the backend repository
+   - Once above has been set, go to the backend code directory, and install the python dependencies, via `pip-3.6 install -r requirements.txt`
+   - To run the LIMS rewrite function, run
+     `python-3.6 manage.py lims_rewrite --csv_bucket_name [bucket name]
+     --csv_key [csv file name]`